lunarcon/delv/README.md

 <li>Its.. umm.. <b>s l o w</b>
 <li>UWP apps <strike>sometimes do not show up</strike>, and are not pinned.
 (You can pin a shortcut of the UWP app, however, and won't notice any difference)
 <li> icons of running UWP apps do not show up.
+<li> taskbar only shows up on primary monitor.
 </ul>
 <h3>FAQ</h3>
 <b>Q: I closed the app (through task manager or alt+f4 or something) and now my actual taskbar has dissapeared.
 How do i fix it?</b><br>